mmlacak/crochess/docs/source/test.rst

     Don't panic.

-It refers to the section itself, see :ref:`lbl-section-to-cross-reference`.
+It refers to the section itself, see :ref:`lbl-test-xref`.

 .. todo::

     Okay, this is getting out of hand.

-External reference, see  :ref:`lbl-croatian-chess-terms-glossary`, and :ref:`lbl-croatian-chess-library-footnotes`.
+External reference, see  :ref:`lbl-terms-abbreviations-glossary`, and :ref:`lbl-libcrochess-library-footnotes`.

 .. todo::